confluentinc/tutorials/python-connectors/README.md

 - Source: https://github.com/confluentinc/csid-python-base
 - How it works: https://docs.google.com/presentation/d/1cdfVa2A5FQXwo5Oxi9FUEscQp2z78SAo5xfvjNNZhIg/

-## Running a python source connector
+## Running a Python source connector

 This tutorial uses a complete cluster running on `docker`.
 Just make sure you have Docker Desktop installed on your computer and you're ready to go!